 The Los Angeles Tourism & Convention Board (LA Tourism) eliminated its dedicated cultural tourism program, staff and budget in 2016.
-Today, there are no consistent, dependable nor predictable efforts imagined, planned, designed, initiated nor underway by LA Tourism to promote L.A.'s world-class cultural offerings to visitors.
+Today, there are no planned, predictable, consistent nor effective efforts underway by LA Tourism to promote L.A.'s world-class cultural offerings to visitors.

 On average, Los Angeles cultural tourists tend to engage in 7 primary activities per visit vs. 3.9 for

 Fine Dining - 2.1

 Theme Parks - 2.1